 - Pediatric diagnostics and imaging has moved to the new Children’s Hospital expansion tower.

 - Pediatric acute care has expanded and will be available in both the existing and new facilities.
 The NICU and PICU have not moved.

 You may also view a diagram (PDF) of the new and existing towers, with services shown on each floor.

 I’m pregnant.
 Where will I be delivering my baby?

-Starting August 8, the San Manuel Maternity Pavilion will provide you complete labor, delivery and postpartum care.
+The San Manuel Maternity Pavilion provides you complete labor, delivery and postpartum care.
 The maternity pavilion spans the entire fifth floor of the new Children’s Hospital expansion tower.